Talking with Families

 Child and Family Data

-- Program staff accurately describe child's behaviors and skills in an understandable and sensitive manner.
+- Accurately describe and discuss child's behaviors and skills in an understandable, sensitive manner.

-- Program staff communicate child's skills in relation to ratings in a meaningful way that addresses strengths, needs, and concerns.
+- Communicate child's skills in relation to outcomes measurement in a meaningful way that addresses strengths, needs, and concerns.

-- Program staff use child and family data to write IFSP/IEP outcomes and plan for services.
+- Use child and family data to write IFSP/IEP outcomes and plan for services.

 Program and State Data

-- Program staff present data in multiple formats and and in plain language.
+- Present data in multiple formats and in plain language.

 Resources for Talking with Families